Titus-Huang/Wishlist-Eliminator/README.md

 - Add in-app screenshots.

 ## :pencil2: Planning & Problem Solving
+- (Day 1) Learning to implement a user authentication system across two different frameworks was tricky, but having implemented it several times within Express.
+It was just the matter of translating the front-end to React and figuring out how data communitation would flow in React's "waterfall" method and between to the Express API server.
 - Talk about approach to the problem.
 - Add screenshots/drawings of doodles/plans during the planning phase.
 - Flow charts of app logic.